SCHEMA REFERENCE - Deleting me WILL break your website!

 bold, italic, underline, strikethrough, all four

-marks, super and sub scripts
+also have some code marks, super and sub scripts

 blockquote